 Return of Title IV Funds

-If students are eligible for undisbursed Title IV funds, also known as post-withdrawal disbursements, notifications will be sent to the students.
-Without obtaining students’ permissions, Title IV grant funds from post-withdrawal disbursements will be credited to students’ accounts to pay for tuition, fees, and room and board, or disbursed directly to students, unless Title IV Grant Funds are declined within 14 days of notification.
-If post-withdrawal disbursements include loan funds, students’ acceptances to release all or a portion of the loan amounts must be received within 14 days of notification.
-Students may also authorize Post University to apply the funds to any prior outstanding balances that are greater than $200.
-In order for the students to receive post-withdrawal disbursements, all eligibility requirements must have been met.
-Any excess funds remaining after a return of Title IV funds or post-withdrawal disbursement will be refunded to the students
+If students are eligible for additional disbursements of Title IV federal financial aid funds because they received less Title IV federal financial aid than the amount that the student or parent (in the case of PLUS loans) has earned, students or parents may be eligible for a post-withdrawal disbursement.
+The University will credit Pell and FSEOG grant funds from post-withdrawal disbursements to the students’ accounts to pay for tuition, fees, and room and board, or any other authorized institutional charges, or will make a disbursement directly to the students.
+If post-withdrawal disbursements include loan funds. the University will send students or parents (in the case of PLUS loans) a notification.
+Students and/or parents must authorize the University to release all or a portion of the loan amounts within 14 days of the notification and may also authorize the University to apply the funds to outstanding balances.
+For the students to receive post-withdrawal disbursements, they must meet all eligibility requirements.
+Any excess funds remaining after a return of Title IV federal financial aid funds or post-withdrawal disbursement will be refunded to the students.

 The requirements for Title IV federal financial aid funds when a student withdraws are separate from Post University’s tuition refund policy.
 Therefore, if the University must return funds on the student’s behalf, they may still owe the University for tuition, fees, and room and board charges which result from the return of Title IV federal financial aid funds.
 The amount of funds the University returns on the student’s behalf will no longer cover these charges.